High Temperature Data Logger

 - Minimum Software Version Required 17.23

-- PC Requirements Microsoft Windows 98 or higher.
-1 free USB root hub and CD Drive
+- PC Requirements Microsoft Windows XP, Vista, or 7; 2GB RAM, 1 free USB Port, CD drive for software installation (can be provided digitally)

 - Power Source 2/3 AA Batteries